 This dynamic program will empower participants to:

-• Articulate the importance of moving through all the stages of intervention in order to bring about change, focusing on the final two stages of Bystander Intervention: Stage 3–Feel Responsible for Solving the Problem & Stage 4–Possessing the Necessary Skills to Act;
+- Articulate the importance of moving through all the stages of intervention in order to bring about change.
+The participants focus on the final two stages of Bystander Intervention: Stage 3–Feel Responsible for Solving the Problem and Stage 4–Possessing the Necessary Skills to Act;

 Removing Barriers to Action: Bystander Intervention